esaipavan/gurgaon-real-estate-dashboard/README.md

 ## Key Insights

-- Sale inventory dominates the dataset, with 9,940 sale listings represented in the dashboard.
+- Sale inventory dominates the dataset, with 9,940 sale listings represented in that dashboard.
 - The median sale listing price is approximately INR 2.28 crore.
 - The average sale price per sq.ft. is approximately INR 33,180.
 - The median monthly rent is INR 60,000.